 Steve Jobs Debuts Apple's First Macintosh Computer Ad

-Steve Jobs hasn't changed much since the '80s.
-It's true!
-I dug up an early presentation he gave back in 1983 and discovered that his keynote addresses pretty much follow the same format — blaring pop music (only back then, he had the words to "What a Feeling" changed to include Apple), black turtlenecks, and the debut of a product ad, which in this case was the very first Macintosh.
-The ad, titled "1984," was directed by Ridley Scott and conceived to echo George Orwell's 1984 novel.
-It was an exciting time in computing, as IBM had the market cornered, and Steve was definitely ready to shake things up!
-Check out his presentation below!
+Before the ad, though, came a presentation Steve Jobs gave back in 1983.
+Turns out the keynote address pretty much followed the same format as his later talks: blaring pop music (only back then, he had the words to "What a Feeling" changed to include Apple), black turtlenecks, and the debut of a product ad, which in this case was the very first Macintosh.

 1 Comment